GBI investigating after video shows Glynn County teen being tortured

-A Coastal Georgia teenager remains hospitalized a week after being tied up, spray-painted and dropped off at a hospital on the brink of death, officials said Monday.
+A Coastal Georgia teenager remains hospitalized a week after being tied up, spray-painted and dropped off at a hospital on the brink of death, officials said.

-The victim, Trent Lehrkamp, 19, was highly intoxicated when three teens dropped him off at the hospital on March 21, and had a mixture of drugs and alcohol in his system, Glynn police said.
-An online fundraiser to assist with with Lehrkamp’s medical expenses raised more than $62,000 in its first day.
+The victim, Trent Lehrkamp, 19, was highly intoxicated when three teens dropped him off at the hospital on March 21, and had a mixture of drugs and alcohol in his system, Glynn County police said.
+An online fundraiser to assist with with Lehrkamp’s medical expenses has raised nearly $75,000.

 The fundraising page says Lehrkamp, a 2022 Glynn Academy graduate, was picked up from his home and spent the evening “with a group of people he thought were his friends.”